What conversations should you be having with your kids about your separation?

 Find your confidence to support your kids during separation by learning about what conversations you should be having and what conversations should be left out.
 Use resources around you including your family lawyer to understand how the family court system works and to also understand how your kids might be involved in the process.

-If you have any questions about how you should be tackling those difficult conversations with your kids, get in touch with O’Loan Family Law, North Sydney Lawyers, on 02 9922 2230 or email@example.com.
+If you have any questions about how you should be tackling those difficult conversations with your kids, get in touch with O’Loan Family Law, North Sydney Lawyers, on 02 9922 2230 or via email by completing the form on this page to discuss your matter in complete confidence.
+Alternatively, If you’d like to book an appointment straight away, head to this link.

 This post is an overview only and should not be considered as legal advice.
 If there are any matters that you would like us to advise you on, then please contact us.